 - None of the above

-The State’s Will generally does not consider relationships that are not based on legal definitions of relatives.
+The state generally does not consider relationships that are not based on legal definitions of relatives.
 It also doesn’t care if you like them or not.
-These are many of the reasons it is a good idea to write your own Will to reflect your wishes.
-A Will is also the only way to name a Guardian for your minor children.
-The State’s Will may also differ based on which state you are a resident of when you die.
+These are many of the reasons it is a good idea to have a will to reflect your wishes.
 For example, a couple without children who do not have a Will and are residents of South Carolina would be treated the following way under the Intestate laws of South Carolina.
 If the estate was worth $200,000, the entire $200,000 would go to the surviving spouse.

 If the couple moved a few miles away, to North Carolina before one of them died, the situation would change significantly.